ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-nodejs.md

 }
 ```

-As you can see, this is a classic violation of Dependency Inverstion Principle as the `new` keyword is
+As you can see, this is a classic violation of Dependency Inversion Principle as the `new` keyword is
 clearly shouting in the code, waiting to be extracted out.

 # The exports object